iamshaunjp/modern-javascript/README.md

 ## Modern JavaScript - Novice to Ninja
-All lecture files from the Modern JavaScript (Novvice to Ninja) course on Udemy.
+All lecture files from the Modern JavaScript (Novice to Ninja) course on Udemy.

 ### How to use this repository